-9.0 PREPARING THE OPENING
+8.2 PREPARING THE OPENING

-Before installing the fire, check the flue using a smoke pellet.
-All of the smoke should travel up the flue and exit correctly from the terminal.
-If problems are found, DO NOT fit the fire until corrective action is completed.
+Before installing the fire, check the flue for correct operation using a smoke pellet.
+All of the smoke should be drawn up the flue and exit correctly from the terminal.
+If problems are found DO NOT fit the fire until corrective action is completed.

 Protect the decorative hearth whilst pushing the firebox in and out of the opening.
-Part of the packaging will make an ideal hearth saver pad.
+Part of the packaging is an ideal hearth saver pad.

 Before running the gas supply into the opening, offer up the firebox to the fireplace to check the fit is good.
-Angle the firebox or adjust the spigot outlet as described in the Fitting the Firebox section.
-Ensure that it slides in correctly, the sealing face sits flat and square to the wall or infill panel, and that the base is firm on the floor of the opening as no leaks are permissible here.
-At this stage it is essential to ensure that the spigot outlet of the fire is not restricted in any way.
+Ensure that it slides in correctly, the sealing face sits flat and square to the wall or infill panel, and that the base is firm in the floor of the opening as no leaks are permissible here.
+At this stage it is essential to ensure that the spigot outlet of the fire is not obstructed in any way.
 Remove the firebox and take any necessary measurements before making good and preparing for final installation.
+Apply the self adhesive sealing strips around the edge of the rear of the firebox frame, approximately 5mm in from the edge.